-One of our customers recently pointed out in their blog that, whilst the heart of their printing company was their people, their MIS was its brain.
+One of our customers recently pointed out in their blog that, whilst the heart of their printing company was their people, their Management Information System was its brain.
 The article went on to point out that a successful MIS project goes beyond the software – making sure the people who will be using it are fully prepared is just as important.

 We couldn’t agree more and that’s why we wanted to contribute our own advice on what to expect from an MIS.